Reference

 Initialize SDK

-The SDK needs to be initialized with an App's API Key.
+The SDK needs to be initialized with an App's ID and API key.
 If you don't have one yet, you can get one by creating an App in the Evervault Dashboard.

 Encrypt a string